 Information on this web site has been prepared and disclosed in accordance with the requirements of the securities laws in effect in Canada, which differ from the requirements of United States securities laws.
 Unless otherwise indicated, all resource and reserve estimates disclosed on this web site have been prepared in accordance with Canadian National Instrument 43-101 – Standards of Disclosure for Mineral Projects (“NI 43-101”) and the applicable standards developed by the Canadian Institute of Mining, Metallurgy and Petroleum (the “CIM”).
 NI 43-101 contains rules developed by the Canadian Securities Administrators that establish standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
 NI 43-101 permits the disclosure by an issuer of an historical estimate with respect to a mineral deposit that was made before it entered into an agreement to acquire an interest in the property that contains such deposit, which historical estimate may use historical terminology that does not otherwise comply with NI 43-101 if the disclosure: (a) identifies the source and date of the historical estimate, including any existing technical report; (b) comments on the relevance and reliability of the historical estimate; (c) to the extent known, provides the key assumptions, parameters and methods used to prepare the historical estimate; (d) states whether the historical estimate uses categories other than those prescribed by NI 43-101 and if so includes an explanation of the differences; (e) includes any more recent estimates or data available to the issuer; (f) comments on what work needs to be done to upgrade or verify the historical estimate as current mineral resources or mineral reserves; and (g) states with equal prominence that a qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves and that the issuer is not treating the historical estimate as current mineral resources or mineral reserves.

 The terms “mineral reserve”, “proven mineral reserve” and “probable mineral reserve” are Canadian mining terms as defined in accordance with NI 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum (the “CIM”) - CIM Definition Standards for Mineral Resources and Mineral Reserves, adopted by the CIM Council, as amended.
 These definitions differ materially from the definitions in SEC Industry Guide 7 (“SEC Industry Guide 7”) under the United States Securities Act of 1933, as amended.
 Under SEC Industry Guide 7 standards, a “final” or “bankable” feasibility study is required to report reserves, the three-year historical average price is used in any reserve or cash flow analysis to designate reserves, and the primary environmental analysis or report must be filed with the appropriate governmental authority.
 In addition, the terms “mineral resource”, “measured mineral resource”, “indicated mineral resource” and “inferred mineral resource” are defined in and required to be disclosed by NI 43-101; however, these terms are not defined terms under SEC Industry Guide 7 and are normally not permitted to be used in reports and registration statements filed with the SEC.
 Investors are cautioned not to assume that all or any part of a mineral deposit in these categories will ever be converted into SEC Industry Guide 7 reserves.
 Under Canadian rules, inferred mineral resources can only be used in economic studies as provided under NI 43-101.
-Investors are cautioned not to assume that all or any part of an inferred mineral resource exists or is economically or legally mineable.
+Investors are cautioned not to assume that all or any part of an inferred mineral resource is economically or legally mineable.
 An “inferred mineral resource” is that part of a mineral resource for which quantity and grade or quality are estimated on the basis or limited geological evidence and sampling.
 Geological evidence is sufficient to imply but not verify geological and grade or quality continuity.
 And inferred mineral resource has a lower level of confidence than that applying to an indicated mineral resource and must not be converted to a mineral reserve.
 It is reasonably expected that the majority of inferred mineral resources could be upgraded to indicated mineral resources with continued exploration.
 Disclosure of “contained ounces” in a resource is permitted disclosure under Canadian regulations; however, the SEC normally only permits issuers to report mineralization that does not constitute “reserves” by SEC Industry Guide 7 standards as in place tonnage and grade without reference to unit measures.
 Accordingly, information contained in this presentation regarding descriptions of the Corporation’s mineral deposits may not be comparable to similar information made public by U.S. companies subject to the reporting and disclosure requirements under the United States federal securities laws and the rules and regulations thereunder, including SEC Industry Guide 7.

 Except where specifically indicated otherwise, the disclosure in this web site of scientific and technical information regarding exploration projects on Alexco’s mineral properties has been prepared by or under the supervision of Alan McOnie, FAusIMM, Vice President, Exploration, while that regarding mine development and operations has been reviewed and approved by Neil Chambers, P.Eng., Mine Superintendent, each of whom is a Qualified Person as defined by NI 43-101 and has approved the disclosure herein.
 The technical information in this document was reviewed by Zach Allwright, P.Eng. and Adrian Churcher,P.Eng. both of Mining Plus, Gilles Arseneau, Ph.D., P.Geo. and Cliff Revering, Ph.D., P. Geo both of SRK Canada Inc. and Hassan Ghaffarhi, P.Eng of Tetra Tech, each of whom is a Qualified Person and has approved the disclosure herein.